ajb2969/MLInformationRetrieval/README.md

 * Parser - The Java code to turn the HTML file into documents
 * Query - The controller for the web server
 * Retrieval - Where the IR retrieval algorithms are stored
+* Testing - Where retrieval metrics and tuning are computed and performed for hyperparameter tuning

 ### Resources:
 The front-end UI code is stored under `src/resources`, which is then broken into 4 directories